Sebastian-git/BinomialBeacon/README.md

 ## Introduction

 This project offers an in-depth exploration into the intricate realm of quantitative finance.
 Initially, I aimed to visualize option strategies rooted in the Black-Scholes Model, a Nobel Prize-winning model in Economic Sciences.
 However, I transitioned to the Binomial Option Pricing Model for its robust assumptions critical for pricing American options.
-My motivation for this project comes from my passion about the complexity in financial markets, hoping to decode it through explanatory visualizations.
+My motivation for this project comes from my passion about the complexity in financial markets, eager to decode it through explanatory visualizations.

 ## Usage